wit-tutors/tutors-course-src/topic01-setup/talk-2-tutors-setup/tutors-setup.md

-Tutors Setup
+Tutors Course Structure

-Installing the tools needed for tutors.
-Taking it for a spin.
+A tour of the structure of a typical tutors course.